About Me.

 In 2023 I graduated receiving a first-class degree with honours.

-After finishing the course, I moved to Sheffield where I share house and workshop with three other instrument makers.
+After finishing the course, I moved to Sheffield where I share a workshop with three other instrument makers.
 Check out their websites here:

 https://www.redferninstruments.com/